 I’m not surprised that Emmanuel’s relatives are horrified by the statements he’s bravely uttered to them.
 It’s taboo to make comments indicating that one hopes for death at ANY age.
 Remember a few months ago, when Queen Elizabeth II died?
 She was 96 years old, and had lost her beloved husband less than two years prior.
 People were calling her death TRAGIC!
 Isn’t that insane?

-Queen Elizabeth II lived for 96 years, a reigning monarch for 70 years in a modern country, surrounded by wealth, rubbing elbows with important people, and adored by so many people.
-She didn’t spend her last weeks languishing alone in a nursing home.
+Queen Elizabeth II lived for 96 years, a reigning monarch for 70 years, in a modern country, surrounded by wealth, rubbing elbows with important people, and adored by so many!
+She didn’t spend her last weeks languishing, alone and forgotten in a nursing home.
 She didn’t die at age 20, on the cusp of womanhood.
 She lived a full life, and it was simply time for her to move on.
 But people were calling her death tragic!

 Emmanuel’s article was written in 2014, which was about six years before the whole world was caught in the grips of COVID-19.
 Countless elderly people died of the illness.
 People are still dying of COVID, although it seems like folks aren’t talking about it as much these days.
 Frankly, I’m glad they aren’t talking about it so much.
 I’m delighted there’s a lot less fighting over face masks and vaccines.
 Things are feeling decidedly more normal, although as I could see in the Facebook comment section for Emmanuel’s article, lots of people are still mourning the loss.